5-Step Formula for Hard Conversations

 Grab the book – Conquer Sticky Situations - on Amazon HERE

-Join the Guiding HR Subscription to receive comprehensive and affordable Human Resources Support.
+Join the HR Subscription to receive comprehensive and affordable Human Resources Support.
 The subscription is ideal for for small businesses and non-profit organizations.

 As a subscriber, you...

-- Receive HR Director-level support in your business for a fraction of the cost to hire a full time HR employee
+• Receive on-demand HR Consulting and other HR Services for a fraction of the cost to hire a full time HR employee

-- Have the support and knowledge to handle difficult employee situations
+• Have the support and knowledge to deal with workplace conflict

-- Know exactly what phrasing to use for tough conversations with your employees
+• Know exactly what phrasing to use for tough conversations with your employees

-- Have extra time in your day because you have immediate access to the right HR forms, checklists, and tools (no more Googling HR forms!)
+• Have extra time in your day because you have immediate access to the right HR forms, checklists, and tools (no more Googling HR forms!)

-- Have peace of mind
+• Have peace of mind